The blackness of my hair tells you how I feel of your opinion.

 Ikaruga from Senran Kagura.
 Physically she is the closest to the ideal of Yamato Nadeshiko beauty, she is the most mature of the Hanzo girls, and some family issues has made her some kind of a loner, or at least someone who have difficulties opening up to the others (she's already recovering by the beginning of the game, but remains somewhat aloof).
 Subverted in the anime, where the staff loved to make fun of her personnality.

-Orihime Tsukishima in Kara no Shoujo who is tall, elegant, aloof, and refined.
+Orihime Tsukishima in Kara no Shoujo who is the tall, elegant, aloof, and refined Student Council President.
 She's also highly repressed and ends up starting a prostitution ring involving herself and girls that she knows who feel the same way.

 Susan of El Goonish Shive is the tallest girl in the main cast, has dark blue hair (previously dyed, now permanent), and is generally aloof and composed.